LoSk-p/roomba980/README.md

 ```
 ***
 ## Configuration
-Edit config.yaml file in roomba980/src.
-In "path" write your path to robonomics file and to Roomba980-Python directory
+Edit config.yaml file in roomba980/config.
+In "path" write your path to robonomics file.
 ***
 ## Running
 ### Running robonomics